kunyora/kunyora-website/website/blog/2018-05-05-rethinking-disposability.md

 ## My Experience with writing indisposable code

+Have you ever been afraid to remove a css class name because of the fear that it could disorganise your UI especially when building large applications ?

-About 3 years ago during my second year in the University, I had the opportunity to work with a very small group of friends building a web based student platform.
+About some years ago, I had the opportunity to work with a very small group of friends building a web based student platform.
 At the time, we were building the platform using an agile approach and we needed to iterate fast since we got immediate feedbacks from the customer which led to constantly changing the code base.
 We had to delete some html elements and also remove the css they were bound to.
 However, as the code base of our web app grew larger, we found out that it became more difficult to delete code.
 The css files consisted of a lot of class names, and sometimes we were clueless and afraid to remove some classes because of the fear of disorganization it could cause to some html elements using them that we had no knowledge of.
 Well, the only thing we did at the time was to leave these class names and add new class names which were mapped to the newly added elements.
 Admittedly, we made the wrong decisions because our css files grew larger ๏︿๏.
 Shortly after finishing up with the project, I found out that the we had those issues because the software wasn't disposable.
 I felt that if we had a better tool to make our code base more disposable, it would have saved us a lot of hustle.

 ## An approach to make the code base disposable